Can pets help when working from home?

 However, there are some possible drawbacks to this increase in quality time with pets at home, especially if we all end up returning to the office on a full-time basis.
 Around 46% of people surveyed agreed that their pet has become more attached to them since they started working from home, with a third stating that they were concerned with how their pet will react when they leave to go back to the office.
 Overly attached pets can cause issues in the home, but it can be hard to tackle this when they become too dependent on our company.

 For businesses looking to help employees maintain a good work-life balance, we asked pet owners or those considering pet ownership what their employers could do to support them.
 From our research it was discovered that the top three perks for pet owners were a formal working from home policy, flexible working hours and a pet insurance scheme.
+Many also loved the idea of being able to bring their dogs to work with them!

 Flexibility to work from home or to work different shift patterns would allow pet owners to continue to spend more valuable time with their cats or dogs and make it easier to provide care for their beloved animals.